Jeep123Samuels/companyDataMine/README.md

 # companyDataMine
 Data mining service based on company information.

-Search and get data for domains and user's comapnies if available.
+Search and get data for domains and user's companies if available.

 For ubuntu 16.04: